Sunday, September 30, 2018

 Garden fountains were originally purely functional, connected to natural springs or aqueducts & used to provide water for drinking; water for bathing & washing; & water to nurish growing plants.
 The painting would announce to the viewer that the parent/patron had enough money, taste, & technological expertise to channel the water through an artistic garden fountain.
 Water was now not just a necessary component of nature, the garden planner could make it an integral component of art both outdoors in his garden & indoors in the paintings on his walls.
 He could not only interpret nature, he could control it.
 And in this painting, he could announce his "natural" superiority, & might chose to have the portrait he has commissioned suggest that his young lady might be sexually available for the right marriage partner.

 Tuesday, September 11, 2018

-Children were considered ready for further educational instruction outside the home once they had mastered reading the Bible, but not before then.
+Children often were considered ready for further educational instruction outside the home once they had mastered reading the Bible, but not before then.
 Fathers &/or grammar schools typically taught boys to write, a job-related skill not deemed essential for girls.
-Thus a typical colonial girl & boy could both read, but only the boy could also write.
+Thus a typical colonial girl & boy could both read, but often only the boy could also write.

 Monday, September 10, 2018

 After 16 months of debate, the Continental Congress, sitting in its temporary capital of York, Pennsylvania, agrees to adopt the Articles of Confederation and Perpetual Union on this day in 1777.
 Not until March 1, 1781, would the last of the 13 states, Maryland, ratify the agreement.